-Signs of Schwannomatosis usually occur in adulthood, over the age of 30, although they can occur at any age.
+Signs of schwannomatosis usually occur in adulthood, between the ages of 20 and 40, although they can occur at any age.

 - Vision changes, and

 - Swollen areas under the skin where tumours have formed.

 The former diagnostic criteria for schwannomatosis (and NF2) classified patients primarily based on clinical features, however, it is now apparent that the symptoms of these conditions span the same continuum.
 For this reason, "schwannomatosis" no longer defines a distinct syndrome, but is now used as an umbrella term to describe the overlapping conditions in which a patient has many schwannomas.

 All types of schwannomatosis are a result of a change in a gene (a sequence of DNA) located on chromosome 22.
 When a gene changes in a way that keeps it from working correctly, it is called a pathogenic variant (formerly called a gene mutation).
 Therefore, the different types of SWN are named by identifying the pathogenic variant that is the cause of the diagnosis, like so: GENE-related schwannomatosis (gene names are in italics).